-The missile platforms of YJ-12B ASCM and HQ-9B SAM were moved to the outposts in at the airstrip on the Spratly Islands within the past 30 days, Fiery Cross Reef, according to sources who spoke on the condition of anonymity.
+The missile platforms of YJ-12B ASCM and HQ-9B SAM were moved to the outposts in the Spratly Islands within the past 30 days, Fiery Cross Reef, according to sources who spoke on the condition of anonymity.
 Pentagon official told CNBC "The further militarization of outposts will only serve to raise tensions and create greater distrust among claimants."